Myers-Briggs INTRO (Part 2b)

 OUR RESPONSES

 CRUCIAL: Identify the P-A’s dysfunctional behavior, & then state what it will cost them to continue it – with you.
-It’s a powerful tool – throwing down the gauntlet.
+It’s a powerful tool, throwing down the gauntlet.
 It says you’re not the pushover they’re used to dealing with.
 Their maneuvers are basically a power struggle – with the whole world, but especially against anyone they see as an authority figure – in relation to themselves (spouse, teacher, family member, church, governments….) .
 So you can’t let it pass.

 One of the biggest mistakes Receivers make is to be much too lenient.
 Once you give in to the P-A’s pattern, you’ve lost the game they’re playing.
 Ignoring or going along with their tactics, or taking on their responsibilities, is enabling & encourage them to continue.

 Although you don’t want to provoke an angry confrontation, you also don’t need to be the P-A’s punching bag.
-Make it clear that you won’t tolerate being mistreated.
+Make it clear you won’t tolerate being mistreated.
 It’s your right to set boundaries.
 This is equally true about their language & their non-actions, all of which are forms of abuse & therefore damaging to your relationship, & to work outcomes.
-For most people it takes practice to be assertive, & sometimes even courage.
+For most of us it takes practice to be assertive, & sometimes even courage.

 Make sure the punishment fits the crime.
-Because P-A patterns are so frustrating, consequences/punishments can quickly go overboard (like screaming “I’m never ever talking to you again!” in the heat of the moment).
-Taking a time-out for yourself can help to come up with the best response.
-AND – you may need to talk to someone you trust to give you another perspective – or just a word of encouragement to stay strong.
-There’s nothing weak or shameful in getting support.
+Because P-A patterns are so frustrating, consequences/punishments can quickly go overboard (like in the heat of the moment screaming “I’m never ever talking to you again!”).
+Taking a time-out for yourself can help you come up with the best response.

 EXP

 : If this problem has gone on for too long – decide: Do I just need a break, or is it time to end the friendship altogether? / Is this person needed in this job, or should I fire them?…..
-OR – If someone is habitually late to meet you at an agreed upon time – after the 3rd or 4th time Let them know that from now on that you’ll only wait 15 min. & then leave.
+OR – If someone is habitually late to meet you at an agreed upon time – after the 3rd or 4th time let them know that from now on that you’ll only wait 15 min. & then leave.
 Don’t keep waiting.

 So no matter what their reaction is to being called out, as an Rs you need to stand pat about how much you’re willing to take going forward.
 Follow through on the limits you set – to let the P-A know you’re not willing to pay the price for their acting out.

 Reinforce appropriate/good behavior – with the goal of increasing its frequency.
-It can be: punishing bad responses or rewarding good ones – which are harder so notice.
+It can be : punishing bad responses or rewarding good ones – which are harder so notice.
 So be on the lookout for positive changes – which include expressions of true emotions & any unhealthy tactic not done.

 Decide when to detach or avoid the P-A completely.
 If you’ve given them every chance to ‘correct’, spoken to them reasonable, given them options &/or consequences – AND nothing changes – it’s perfectly reasonable to spend a lot less time with them or end the relationship.
 Sometimes this can be very difficult & painful, but you have to put your own well-being first.
 (Self-care)